 I’ve checked a wider circle of available interfaces.
 There are other options but they don’t exactly fit the same category.
 Other interfaces are more business-oriented and are not for private use like Zapier and Monday.

 Also, there are devices like Amazon Echo or Google Home that are in the smart home personal assistant category.
 They are not very popular yet and they support a certain level of automation with routines and triggers but with limited functionality since it is not their main purpose.

 I decided to take my case study one step further, thinking about users who have a multitude of smart devices connected to the same network.
 Just like me...

-I traveled in groups and forums, had conversations with Maxa Amazon people, Xiaomi, people who hold smart TV, smart air conditioner, smart boiler, smart lights...
+I traveled in groups and forums, and had conversations with Maxa Amazon people, Xiaomi, people who hold smart TV, smart air conditioner, smart boiler, smart lights...
 Those people who hold a few devices that connect to the same network at home/car/work... and there are quite a few of them...